Every day takes too much thought. – Gwen Meharg

 Promoting a class, workshop, or other program.

-If it’s your first time to teach or lead, write down everything you do to promote your teaching.
+Next time you teach or lead a program, write down everything you do to promote it.
 Do the same for subsequent events.
-You will soon have the framework for how you promote in the future.
+You will soon have a replicable framework for promoting in the future.

 Sure, they’ll be tweaked each time, but there will be numerous steps that don’t require a lot of brainpower.